cryptotyga/fhenix-wallet-guide/README.md

 Tight Fit: The outer blue (or sometimes black) plastic wrap holding the battery cells together should be tightly heat-shrunk with a smooth, seamless finish.
 Wire Thickness: OEM batteries use thick, high-quality insulated wires to safely handle the power delivery.
 Fake batteries often cut costs here, using noticeably thinner, flimsy wires.
 The internal metal pins should be uniform and perfectly aligned.
+The small plastic clip that plugs into the speaker's motherboard should be precisely molded with no rough plastic edges (burrs).